igormcoelho/cycles/README.md

 # cycles
-Data Structures in C++ with cycles.
+Smart pointers in C++ for cyclic data structures.

-This project proposes a new kind of pointer currently called `relation_ptr`, that represents a "pointer to relations between objects".
-These objects belong to a "pool", currently called `forest_ctx`.
+This project proposes a new kind of pointer called `relation_ptr`, that represents a "pointer to relations between objects".
+These objects belong to a common "pool", called `relation_pool`.
+These structures have cycle-breaking properties, thus allowing usage when `std::shared_ptr` alone fails to clean memory.

+This is inspired by [hsutter/gcpp](https://github.com/hsutter/gcpp) project, `relation_pool` works like `deferred_heap`, and `relation_ptr` works like `deferred_ptr` (without the need of custom allocators or manual invocation of `collect()` method).

-**General recommendation:** as with gcpp project, this smart pointer type should be used only when `std::unique_ptr` and `std::shared_ptr` do not work, specially with cyclic structures.
+**General recommendation:** as with gcpp project, this smart pointer type should be used only when `std::unique_ptr` and `std::shared_ptr` (with `std::weak_ptr`) do not work, specially with cyclic structures.
 So, this is expected to be innefficient, but it is meant to be easy to use and leak-free.

 ## Motivation: implementing a Graph